Matt Scott (gridiron football)

-Matt Scott (born September 20, 1990) is a former American football quarterback.
+Matt Scott (born September 20, 1990) is an American former professional football quarterback.
 Scott was signed as an undrafted free agent by the Jacksonville Jaguars in 2013.

-High school career
+Early life

 Scott attended Centennial high school in Corona, California.
-His senior year, he led his football team to a 9-1 regular season record, his only loss came to Mater Dei who was led by quarterback Matt Barkley.
-Scott then led his team to the state championship game where they lost 31-37 to De La Salle.
+His senior year, he led his football team to a 9–1 regular season record, his only loss came to Mater Dei who was led by quarterback Matt Barkley.
+Scott then led his team to the state championship game where they lost 31–37 to De La Salle.
 Before his senior season began Scott committed to Arizona.
 He chose Arizona over Minnesota and various other programs.
 He was rated a four star prospect by Rivals.com and the fifth ranked dual threat quarterback in the country.
 He is the youngest of four boys, three of which played quarterback at his high school, Centennial.